TA-DA! Saturday Puppet Shows for Kids

 WHERE: All shows in our cozy theatre lobby

-*Some shows are performed in Spanish, others are performed in English.
+*First show of the month is performed in Spanish.
 You’ll find children love puppets regardless of language!

 Tickets are $7 suggested donation ($2 suggested donation for residents of Powderhorn and Phillips Neighborhoods).